benzend/benzend/README.md

 # You have encountered a wild Benjamin Scott!

-As a self taught software engineer in the pursuit of the creation of useful and exciting things, this is where you can find my public work.
+A self taught software engineer in the pursuit of the creation of useful and exciting things.

 ## Tech favorites 🛠